RobPo/PaperiNode/readme.md

 ### Hardware hookup

-Connect your FTTI programmer to LoraPaper through the pins exposed on the bottom side; either directly (left) or through a breadboard and with soldered pin row (right):
+Connect your FTTI programmer to PaperiNode through the pins exposed on the bottom side; either directly (left) or through a breadboard and with soldered pin row (right):
 ![ftdi2](https://user-images.githubusercontent.com/21104467/71321525-9de88600-24ba-11ea-95f3-0afbbc627986.jpg)

 Examples
 -------------------
 These demo projects are for your inspiration!
-What will you implement with LoraPaper?
+What will you implement with PaperiNode?
 Tell us, we’ll love to add your project here!

 ![weatherforecast](https://user-images.githubusercontent.com/21104467/71322107-f3756080-24c3-11ea-96c5-fdd6a71fff85.jpg)